Apollo117/PySPICE/README.rst

 this directory right alongside the setup.py file.
 Once the cspice source is there, run setup.py like so::

-  python setup.py build_ext
+  python3 setup.py build_ext

 Then install::

-  python setup.py install
+  python3 setup.py install

 64 bit vs 32 bit
 ----------------